The Enlightenment, Enchantment, and the Mentality of Democracy

 Fayerweather Hall Room 411

 The CGT Lunchtime Seminars are an open forum for Columbia faculty and visiting scholars to discuss current research with MA students and other graduate students and faculty.
-This stimulating discussion is open to faculty and Columbia University graduate students only.
-No registration is required.

 About the speaker